mgoveas/capstone/README.md

 Identify the type of learning (classification or regression) and specify the expected output of your selected model.
 Determine whether supervised or unsupervised learning algorithms will be used.

 ## Data Acquisition
-We will be demonstrating a variety of movie recommendation systems for the (MovieLens 1M dataset)[https://grouplens.org/datasets/movielens/1m/].
+We will be demonstrating a variety of movie recommendation systems for the [MovieLens 1M dataset](https://grouplens.org/datasets/movielens/1m/).
 The dataset contain 1,000,209 anonymous ratings of approximately 3,900 movies made by 6,040 MovieLens users who joined MovieLens in 2000.

 ## Data Preprocessing/Preparation: